Chondrosarcoma: Diagnosis

 Imaging studies – including radiographs ("x-rays"), computerized tomography (CT), and magnetic resonance imaging (MRI) – are often used to make a presumptive diagnosis of chondrosarcoma.
 However, a definitive diagnosis depends on the identification of malignant cancer cells producing cartilage in a biopsy specimen that has been examined by a pathologist.
 In a few cases, usually of highly anaplastic tumors, immunohistochemistry (IHC) is required.

 There are no blood tests currently available to enable an oncologist to render a diagnosis of chondrosarcoma.
 The most characteristic imaging findings are usually obtained with CT.

 Nearly all chondrosarcoma patients appear to be in good health.
 Often, patients are not aware of the growing tumor until there is a noticeable lump or pain.
 Earlier diagnosis is generally accidental when a patient undergoes testing for another problem and physicians discover cancer.
 Occasionally the first symptom will be a broken bone at the cancerous site.
 Any broken bone that occurs from mild trauma warrants further investigation, although there are many conditions that can lead to weak bones, and this form of cancer is not a common cause of such breaks.

 Treatment

 Treatment depends on the location of the disease and the aggressiveness of the tumors.
-Because chondrosarcomas are rare, they are treated at specialist hospitals with Sarcoma Centers.

 Surgery is the main form of treatment for chondrosarcoma.
 Musculoskeletal tumor specialists or orthopedic oncologists are usually chosen to treat chondrosarcoma, unless it is located in the skull, spine, or chest cavity, in which case, a neurosurgeon or thoracic surgeon experienced with sarcomas is chosen.
 Often, a limb-sparing operation can be performed, but in some cases amputation is unavoidable.
 Amputation of the arm, leg, jaw, or half of the pelvis (called a hemipelvectomy) may be necessary in some cases.

 There are two kinds of hemipelvectomy – internal and external.